 Frequently Asked Questions & Answers

-Q. What is respite?
 Respite is defined as an interval of rest or relief.
-Respite, Inc.’s program is designed to provide parent(s)/guardian(s) of eligible children the opportunity to take a break from their caregiver responsibilities.
+Respite, Inc.’s program is designed to provide parent(s)/guardian(s) of eligible family members the opportunity to take a break from their caregiver responsibilities.

 – Designate your own respite worker.

 – Call Respite, Inc. and request an on-call respite worker contact you. *